Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Plates and Platters

-Present skewers with rice, vegetables, pickles, and garlic sauce for a hearty dish.
+Arrange skewers on a platter with rice, roasted vegetables, pickles, and garlic sauce for a vibrant, sit-down meal that showcases the smoky grill flavors.

 Wrap Options

-Wrap in pita with tomatoes, lettuce, and toum for a portable meal.
+Remove chicken from skewers and wrap in pita with tomatoes, lettuce, and toum for a convenient, handheld option, ideal for casual dining.

 Health Considerations